nyxgeek/nyxgeek-rules/hashcat-rules/README.md

 USAGE NOTES
 ------------------------------------
-Simply point hashcat at the rules by using
+Simply point hashcat at the rules by using the --rules option.
+For example:

     --rules=/home/path/nyxgeek-rules/hashcat-rules/nyxgeek-i1.rule